Skip to main content Skip to local navigation

 Each event features a Mid-career alumni storyteller sharing their own journey and highlights from their career.
 You will have the opportunity to ask questions and join virtual breakout rooms to discuss your own unique journey and ambitions with fellow York alumni.

-The events will be hosted by alumna Lyan Khazanchi (BA ‘16), Corporate and Public Affairs Manager at Toronto-Dominion (TD) Bank.
+These events will be hosted by York alumna Lyan Khazanchi (BA 15).
 Lyan is a passionate storyteller, writer and seasoned communications professional with over a decade of experience.

 Tickets are complimentary but registration is required.
 You can register now by using the buttons below for each session.
 We'll send you a reminder closer to the event date.